16 Resume Examples for a College Student (How to Write)

 • How to format your resume for the best results

-• Some do’s and don’ts for writing a college student resume.
+• Some do’s and don’ts for writing the resume.

 Best Resume Format and Guidelines for a College Student